intershop/intershop-pwa/docs/guides/upgrading-pwa.md

 ### 2. Updating Third-Party Project Dependencies

-After updating the Angular specific dependencies, update project libraries (everything you use on the PWA).
+After updating the Angular-specific dependencies, update project libraries (everything you use on the PWA).

 `npm outdated` gives an overview of all upgradable packages in `package.json`: